zeth/ainod/docs/methods.rst

 Saves a document or document.
 Acts the same as the most relevant method (e.g. create or replace).

+Useful when you don't want to be bothered too much.

 :Parameters: * *document*: The document(s) to insert
              * *filter*: A query that matches the document(s) to save